 Holy shit!
-There was a roomful of…of fox-people gathered around looking down at me---and my eyes were also seeing something that they’d never seen before, either: I had a muzzle!
+There was a roomful of…of jackal-people gathered around looking down at me---and my eyes were also seeing something that they’d never seen before, either: I had a muzzle!
 Something clicked in the back of my mind and I suddenly felt a sense of…of wonder.
-All the science fiction stories, all the fantastic “what if” speculation, all the long hours of seemingly-fruitless discussion of somehow waking up in a different form--- Here it was, and I was “livin’ the dream”.
-My mouth was no longer “my” mouth (with its dental crowns, chipped and broken teeth and perpetual coffee-flavored tongue).
+All the science fiction stories, all the fantastic "what if" speculation, all the long hours of seemingly-fruitless discussion of somehow waking up in a different form--- Here it was, and I was "livin’ the dream".
+My mouth was no longer "my" mouth (with its dental crowns, chipped and broken teeth and perpetual coffee-flavored tongue).
 My teeth---and there were a lot of ‘em---were mostly sharp and narrow, and some in the front were long, outright fangs!
 Also, my mouth was long and pointed, which gave me a muzzle/snout---with a black nose on the tip.
 Yikes!
 There was out-of-focus reddish fur on my muzzle, too!

 "Yip-yap-grrrr-oooyip-yap!"
 I suddenly heard, then realized that I had made those doggie noises---and my mind instantly translated them to be, "What the hell’s going on?"
 You’d have thought I’d recited the Gettysburg Address, based on all the commotion that ensued.